Choosing Slip Resistant Shoes: Design (Pt 2)

 Don’t Forget Comfort

-Any slip resistant shoe should be comfortable to wear.
-It is extremely important, when working in potentially dangerous areas that shoes are not making the work harder.
+Any slip-resistant shoe should be comfortable to wear.
+It is extremely important, when working in potentially dangerous areas, that shoes are not making the work harder.
 If a shoe does not provide an easy fit that is snug and effectively cushioned, the wearer will walk differently.
-In conditions where floors may be wet, oily or slick it is important to be able to walk in a determined, cautious manner while continuing to be quick and efficient.
-A comfortable, scientifically designed hydrodynamic slip resistant shoe provides this confidence.
-Check out this list of comfortable slip resistant shoes here.
+In conditions where floors may be wet, oily, or slick, it is important to be able to walk in a determined, cautious manner while continuing to be quick and efficient.
+A comfortable, scientifically designed hydrodynamic slip-resistant shoe provides this confidence.